SimonAltrogge/Pinecone/readme.md

 Pinecone is a brand new, easy to learn, general purpose, multi-paradigm, high performance programming language created by William W Wold.
 Work on the language began on October 4th, 2016.
 Pinecone can now be interpreted or transpiled to C++.
 The language is written from scratch (it includes an integrated lexer, parser and interpreter, etc.).

 ## Why?
 This is probably the most common reaction to hearing about a new language.
 I realize that there are a __lot__ of programming languages, and that the reason for that is that there are so many assholes like me who keep making them.
-I do truly think, though, that Pinecoe fills a previously empty niche.
+I do truly think, though, that Pinecone fills a previously empty niche.

 Pinecone aims to have similar capabilities to modern object oriented compiled languages such as C++, Swift and Rust.
 It's primary attraction is the simplicity and consistency of it's syntax.
 Here are some examples of how Pinecone is different from other popular languages: